-Hezbollah emerged during Israel's first war against Lebanon in 1982 with the help of the Islamic Revolutionary Guards Corps (IRGC), Iran's elite military unit that deployed members of the Quds Force, its special operations branch, to Lebanon's Bekka Valley to fight against Israel's incursion into the region, which followed a series of cross-border attacks mounted against northern Israel by Palestine Liberation Organization forces based in Lebanon.
+Hezbollah emerged during Israel's first war against Lebanon in 1982 with the help of the Islamic Revolutionary Guards Corps (IRGC), Iran's elite military unit.
+The IRGC deployed members of its special operations branch to Lebanon's Bekka Valley to fight against Israel's incursion into the region, which followed a series of cross-border attacks mounted against northern Israel by Palestine Liberation Organization forces based in Lebanon.

 In addition to driving the Israeli military out of southern Lebanon, Hezbollah was originally formed to establish an "Islamic Republic" encompassing Lebanon and Israel.
 According to its 1985 platform, the conflict with Israel "is not only limited to the IDF presence in Lebanon" but to "the complete destruction of the State of Israel and the establishment of Islamic rule over Jerusalem."

 Following the Israeli army's withdrawal from southern Lebanon in May 2000, Hezbollah acquired missiles and armaments, entrenched itself on Israel's northern border and increased its presence in the West Bank and Gaza, providing weapons, training and funds to Hamas and other Palestinian terrorist groups.